Transfer Work Packages - OGPs

 By transferring these four practices, JADECARE proposes to strengthen the capacity of health authorities to successfully address all important aspects of the transformation of the health system towards digitally integrated and person-centered care.

-The Basque health strategy in ageing and Chronicity: Integrated Care original Good Practice intends to:
+Work Package 5 (oGP1), the Basque Health Strategy in Ageing and Chronicity: Integrated Care original Good Practice intends to:

 - Improve health and quality of life of the population,